kisstp2006/Fluxion-Js/README.md

 ## MIT License

-By using [Your Project Name], you agree to the following terms:
+By using Fluxion-Js, you agree to the following terms:

 1. **MIT License**: You are free to use, modify, and distribute this software under the MIT License.
 See `LICENSE-MIT` for details.